dotasek/cy-rest-swagger-sample/README.md

 ## Next Steps

-You can see some more uses and of JAX-RS and Swagger for Cytoscape in the [CyREST Best Practices Sample App](https://github.com/dotasek/cyrest-best-practices-sample).
+It is **strongly recommended** to follow up this Sample with the [CyREST Best Practices Sample App](https://github.com/dotasek/cyrest-best-practices-sample), which demonstrates ways to avoid errors and make your CyREST App easier to use and maintain.

 JAX-RS and Swagger annotations provide functionality well beyond their use in this app.
 Additional documentation on these can be found below: